iver56/audiomentations/README.md

 _Added in v0.18.0_

-Apply band-pass filtering to the input audio.
-The filter steepness is 6 dB per octave.
+Apply band-pass filtering to the input audio of parametrized filter steepness (6/12/18... dB / octave)

 ## `Clip`